-Gujarat police officer, who stopped minister’s son for breaking curfew, to resign
+Gujarat police constable who stopped minister’s son for breaking curfew to resign

-Yadav said she was ‘under pressure’, and will now attempt to become an IPS officer.
+Sunita Yadav said she was ‘under pressure’, and will now attempt to become an IPS officer.

-Lok Rakshak Dal police officer Sunita Yadav, who was transferred to headquarters in Surat after she had an altercation with the son of a Bharatiya Janata Party leader and Gujarat Cabinet minister, has decided to resign, The Indian Express reported on Wednesday.
+Lok Rakshak Dal constable Sunita Yadav, who was transferred to headquarters in Surat after she had an altercation with the son of a Bharatiya Janata Party leader and Gujarat Cabinet minister, has decided to resign, The Indian Express reported on Wednesday.
 Yadav also claimed there is a threat to her life, following which she was granted police protection.

 Prakash Kanani, son of Varachha Road MLA and Minister of State for Health Kumar Kanani, had an argument with constable Yadav, who pointed out that he and his friends were out during curfew hours without good reason.
 The incident occurred on Saturday night when Yadav, who was posted in Varachha police station, was on patrol duty.